 What Problems Can Happen?

-Be sure your child always wears a thin, tight-fitting, sweat-wicking shirt under
+- Be sure your child always wears a thin, tight-fitting, sweat-wicking shirt under the brace.

-Your child develops a rash under the brace.
+- Your child gets a rash under the brace.

 What If My Child Won't Wear It?